vsmottin/pSTL-Bench/README.md

 # pSTL-Bench

-pSTL-Bench is a comprehensive benchmark suite designed to assist developers in evaluating the most suitable parallel STL (Standard Template Library) backend for their needs.
+pSTL-Bench is a benchmark suite designed to assist developers in evaluating the most suitable parallel STL (Standard Template Library) backend for their needs.
 This tool allows developers to benchmark a wide variety of parallel primitives and offers the flexibility to choose the desired backend for execution during compile time.